Guangzhou Television Cantonese controversy: Official response

-Post rally
+Rallies

-On 1 August 2010 hundreds of people gathered in People's Park, Guangzhou.
+On 1 August 2010, hundreds of people gathered in People's Park, Guangzhou.
 About 20 people were taken away by police.
 Three of them were journalists from Now TV, two from Cable TV and one from Reuters.
 Others gave the figure at 3000 people attending the Guangzhou rally with 7 journalists arrested.
 A protester asked a police officer why he was carried away for protecting his own culture as he was not breaking any laws.
 Another person in the rally said he has never seen that many police in his entire life.
 About 200 people attended another rally in Hong Kong at the same time in Southorn Playground in Wan Chai.

-At the end of August a 24-year-old female from native Guangzhou was revealed to have started the campaign with her friends on July 11 asking Cantonese speakers to sing Cantonese songs.
-Government officials called her home and warned her not to take part in any campaign.
-At the time she believe the campaign should continue.
+At the end of August, a 24-year-old woman, a native of Guangzhou, was revealed to have started the campaign with her friends on 11 July asking Cantonese speakers to sing Cantonese songs.
+Government officials called at her home and warned her not to take part in any campaign, but she believed the campaign should continue.

 On 18 and 19 September 2010, Hong Kong activist Cai Shufang and blogger Zhong Shuangyu led the global Cantonese supporting assembly.
 However, because of the preparation by the Chinese government, the assembly only been held on time in Hong Kong and United States.

 Yet in December 2011, the Government of Guangdong promoted a new rule that took effect on 1 March 2012, stating that all government workers, teachers, conference holders and TV/radio host were to use Mandarin rather than dialects such as Cantonese in public appearances, and any Cantonese (or Hakka or Teochew) language TV or radio shows will be broadcast only after permission is granted by the government.
 This once again brought controversy to Guangzhou Television.
 However, authorities said this rule still permits usage of Cantonese or other dialects in daily life or public appearances.